rangle/koast-documentation/documentation/basics/getting-started.md

 Fire up the application with `node server/app.js`, and you should land on a basic page.

-You do not need to explciitly set any configuration or defaults, as koast will provide a few default settings that you can later override.
+You do not need to explcitly set any configurations or defaults, as koast will provide a few default settings that you can later override.